-As I already noted, Primetime Emmy winner and three-time nominee Busfield is the real actor in this film.
+- As I already noted, Primetime Emmy winner and three-time nominee Busfield is the real actor in this film.
 You know immediately his bursting-point anger with Pierce through not only the maddening acts by the boy but also coming through Busfield’s expressions.
 After his downfall he conveys his dismay in a bar scene and, in his best effort, shows at the end how far he has fallen.
 It’s not a resume builder here, but Busfield cannot be ashamed of this kid-friendly effort.
 He has also be in “Sneakers” (click here for my review) and won and was nominated for TV’s “thirtysomething.”

-Ultimately you’ll forgive the campy stuff (like where Pierce’s snake gets loose at a state dinner) and the formula work necessary for this kind of Disney film.
+Ultimately, you’ll forgive the campy stuff (such as when Pierce’s snake gets loose at a state dinner) and the formula work necessary for this kind of Disney film.
 “First Kid” deserves it because it is actually good.

 “First Kid” was the 59th ranked film at the U.S. box office in 1996 with $26.4 million in receipts, according to Box Office Mojo.
 It showed a profit as it came off a $15 million budget, according to Wiki.
 However, it had tough competition in the youth market since Sinbad was in a more popular youth-oriented film that year (“Jingle All the Way” at 22nd with $60.5 million – click here for my review) two others were in the Top 10 (“101 Dalmatians” and “The Nutty Professor”).
 The No. 1 film was “Independence Day” with $301.6 million.

 - LaFleur was in another youth-oriented film the year before (“Man of the House” with Chevy Chase – click here for my review – and another hard-working “Home Improvement” actor, Jonathan Taylor Thomas – click here for my review).
 He does a good job playing the strait-laced, strict disciplinarian.

 - James Naughton, who does a competent job as “President Paul Davenport,” has been in “The Paper Chase” and “The Devil Wears Prada.”

 - Bill Cobbs does his usual excellent work with a small role as “Speet,” who is the guy who owns the gym where Sinbad teaches Pierce how to fight.
 He has also been in “That Thing You Do!” (from same year as “First Kid” – click here for my review of that one), “Demolition Man” (click here for my review) and in the “The Color of Money” with Paul Newman and Tom Cruise as they are directed by Martin Scorsese.

 - “First Kid” was the final onscreen role for Sonny Bono, who plays himself in a cameo.
 He died in 1998 in a skiing accident.
 Bono had other acting credits including “Hairspray.”

 - Another cameo is by former President Bill Clinton, who calls the president and is asking him to look for a saxophone he left under a bed at the White House.
 I don’t need to remind anyone that Clinton was the REAL president when the film was released.

 - Sinbad’s real name is David Atkins.